LeRaffl/BEV-extrapolation/README.md

 Always a work in progress.

 If you take from me, please tell me.
-Not because I'm against it.
-Rather I'd like to see what you did with it and if your output is be interesting.
+Not because I'm against it, but because I'm interested to see what you did with it and if your output is interesting.